kharveys/groovecoastercontroller/README.md

 ---

-# Original guide
+# Incomplete guide but should give a general direction

 ---

-# Groove Coaster Controller
-GrooveCoaster Controller replica with dimensions from real cabinet
-Box is 20 x 10 x 56.5 cm

 # needed
-- a teensy 3.2 or 3.1
+- arduino pro micro
 - a 3D printer
 - a laser cutting machine
+- 5mm acrylic
-- 5mm plywood
+- 5mm MDF
+- 9mm MDF
-- 2 x seimitsu LS32-SE joysticks
+- 2 x chinese flight sticks
 - 2 x 60mm buttons
-- 2 screws for locking the top of the sticks
+- 2 screws for locking the top of the sticks (not manditory)
-- 2 x large 6mm washers
-- 2 x anti vibration 6mm nuts
+- Various bolts and nuts for securing the acrylic to the wood and the joy_base (will update later with amounts, just make sure to get long bolts for the spacers/joy_base)
-- 8 x computer fan screws
+- 6 x bumpon
 - wood glue

 # things to 3d print